Super-NES/beautiful-jekyll/index.md

 ---
 ## Version Vector

+WebRTC uses the **UDP** transport protocol.
+UDP is a lightweight message protocol that allows it to send messages quickly and without waiting for a response from the other user.

 One drawback to UDP is that it does not guarantee in-order packet delivery.
 That means that our messages may be received in a different order than they were sent.
 This presents a potential issue.
 What if a user receives a message to delete a particular character before it's actually inserted that  character?